Frequently Asked Questions - U.S. Marine Highway Program (USMHP)

 -

 Please submit one application in Grants.gov.
-If a duplicate application is submitted, MARAD will accept the last application received.
+If multiple applications are submitted, MARAD will accept the last application received.

 -